abigailramsoe/aeGenomics/day1/README.md

 ### Setting up the working environment

-If you are working on the ricco server, and therefore will not be not clonning the repository, all commands in the following seven exercises will be relative to the base directory called `/TEACHING/BIOINF22/adv_binf_2022_week1`
+You will be working on the emily server. all commands in the following seven exercises will be relative to the base directory called `/TEACHING/BIOINF23/adv_binf_2023_week1`

 ```sh
 day1